mosip/documentation/docs/README.md

 ![](.gitbook/assets/e-signet-qr.jpg)![](.gitbook/assets/e-signet-bio.jpg)

 * **Assisted model** - Where an assistant lends his system or uses it on behalf of the user.
 In this model, it is important not to use a password for user verification.
   * Biometric verification - Password less and making verification equitable for everyone.
-Biometric capture is based on \[<mark style="color:red;">SBI</mark>]\(TODO: Provide the link here).
+Biometric capture is based on \[<mark style="color:red;">SBI</mark>]\(https://docs.mosip.io/1.2.0/biometrics/secure-biometric-interface).
 This specification allows a general purpose biometric device (of course compliant to the specification) to capture any ones biometric and verify them.
 This allows the usage of biometrics beyond the personal device.&#x20;
   * OTP - Password less but will need access to ones phone.
 Biometric in rare cases can  reject a valid user.
 Our OTP solution bridges the divide in these scenarios.&#x20;
 * **Self Authentication** - Where an user can verify themselves.
 This is a well known model and has been in use over the internet.&#x20;
   * QR Code - Using a selfie image in a smart phone, you can authenticate locally to your phone and use the enrolled private key to release a authentication token.
 This mode allows the usage of a personal smart phone as an authenticator.&#x20;